lamarrg/JurySelection/README.md

   * locally used (no login required as it was used by a single person from their laptop)
   * made it a web app so it is is easy to navigate and enter data
   * used sqlite3 as I did not want them to have to worry about installing and maintaining any external software
-  * create 3x5 pdfs to print the data, and to be able to look at it locally
+  * create 3x5 pdfs to print the data, and to be able to look at it locally - This was a "difficult" decision.
+I normally don't have to deal with stored files... (add more explanation)

-For as simple as it is, there is still a laundry list of things I want to do to it to make it more user friendly. (laundry list coming soon)
+For as simple as it is, there are additional functionality to make it more user friendly.

-Starting the laundry list...
+List of improvements...
    * delete functionality - deleting a trial will also delete a the folder and cards in it.
    * create proper testing